carpentries-incubator/workflows-nextflow/episodes/04-processes.md

 Nextflow uses the same Bash syntax for variable substitutions, `$variable`, in strings.
 However, Bash variables need to be escaped using `\` character in front of `\$variable` name.

-In the example below we will use the bash `PWD` variable that contains the value of the present working directory.
+In the example below we will use set the bash variable KMERSIZE to the value of `$params.kmer`.

 ~~~